HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_01/Check_Point.md

 A runtime error will occur during program execution causing the program to terminate in an uncontrolled way because of some unforeseen event.

-I program with a logical error will compile and run but does not behave as is should.
+I program with a logical error will compile and run but, does not behave as is should during execution.

 **1.43**
 Examples of syntax errors are misspelling of keywords, missing a terminating brace, or not ending a statement with a semicolon.